-One’s environment does have an impact on one’s health, reproductive system and otherwise.
+One’s environment does have an impact on one’s health, reproductive system, and otherwise.
 If one is concerned about one’s infertility, one must limit one’s consumption of alcohol.
 One must try to give up smoking which is supposed to disrupt hormone production.
 Research does indicate that female smokers are more likely to begin menopause at a younger age as compared to nonsmokers.
-Female smokers who become of course pregnant are rather more likely to experience the ectopic pregnancy.
+Female smokers who become course pregnant are rather more likely to experience an ectopic pregnancy.

 Also, avoid exposure to environmental problems such as pesticides, herbicides as well as industrial chemicals, which can disrupt hormones.
 Environmental hazard does affect one’s reproductive health and therefore it is advisable to consult a doctor.

 Overweight and underweight women are also at risk of suffering from infertility.
 Consistent as well as moderate exercise is necessary for good health, but exercising to the extent that one experiences excessive loss of body fat and/or irregular menstruation is detrimental to one’s reproductive health.
 Most estrogen is generated by the ovaries, but 30 percent is produced also by fat cells, which get converted male hormones that are manufactured by the adrenal glands to estrogen.
 So extremely high or low body weight is about 10-15 percent above or below normal upsets the hormone balance and can also impact fertility.